-Note, however, that the Unicode Standard does not encode idiosyncratic, personal, novel, rarely exchanged, or private-use characters, nor does it encode logos or graphics.
+Note, however, that the Unicode Standard does not encode idiosyncratic, personal, novel, or private-use characters, nor does it encode logos or graphics.
 Graphologies unrelated to text, such as dance notations, are likewise outside the scope of the Unicode Standard.
 Font variants are explicitly not encoded.
-The Unicode Standard reserves 6,400 code values in the basic 16-bit encoding for the Private Use Area, which may be used to assign codes to characters not included in the repertoire of the Unicode Standard.
+The Unicode Standard reserves 6,400 code points in the Basic Multilingual Plane (BMP) for private use, which may be used to assign codes to characters not included in the repertoire of the Unicode Standard.
+Another 131,068 private-use code points are available outside the BMP, should 6,400 prove insufficient for particular applications.